 Sometimes, a desktop pad is too restrictive.
 In larger offices or secure file registries, organizations may deploy longer-range work area RFID detection zones.

-• Overhead Configurations: Antennas mounted in the ceiling can monitor a 10–20 foot radius.
+- Overhead Configurations: Antennas mounted in the ceiling can monitor a 10–20 foot radius.
 This is perfect for a small department where the system needs to know a file is “in the Legal Unit” even if it isn’t sitting on a specific desk.

-• Under-Desk Placement: Antennas can be mounted under a worksurface to keep the desktop clear while still maintaining a 5–10 foot detection bubble.
+- Under-Desk Placement: Antennas can be mounted under a worksurface to keep the desktop clear while still maintaining a 5–10 foot detection bubble.

 These RFID detection zones provide a balance between the precision of a desktop pad and the broad coverage of a doorway monitor.

-Balancing Desktop Detectors with Other RFID Methods
+Balancing Desktop RFID Detectors with RFID Methods

 A truly modern records management technology strategy uses a layered approach.
 IoTFileTracker integrates data from multiple sources to provide a unified view:

-1. Desktop Detectors: For real-time “active use” tracking.
+- Desktop Detectors: For real-time “active use” tracking.

-2. Facility Detection Zones (Doorways): To ensure files don’t leave the building or move between secure floors unauthorized.
+- Facility Detection Zones (Doorways): To ensure files don’t leave the building or move between secure floors unauthorized.

 How IoTFileTracker Uses Detection Data